 How to Fix Forward Head Posture

 Addressing forward head posture involves adopting proactive measures to counteract its effects.
 By consciously incorporating exercises into your routine, such as chin tucks and neck stretches, you can gradually correct the misalignment and strengthen the supporting muscles.
 Additionally, maintaining awareness of your posture during daily activities, especially screen time, is crucial for preventing the recurrence of forward head posture.
+Finally, trying to design an ergonomic work space can be of great use.
+Ensure your computer is at a comfortable height, that your chair provides good support to your back, and that your feet can sit firmly and comfortably on the ground.

 Fix Forward Head Posture with Benchmark Physio Today